Fox CoachingAction Brief

 The referral number is the one that matters most.
 Accountability drives results.
 Results drive referrals.
 When clients are winning, they tell people.
 That is the flywheel in action — each force feeding the next, each output becoming the next input.

-Are You on a Hamster Wheel?
+Are you on a hamster wheel?

 Tick the statements that apply to your business right now.
 Be honest — the first step to building momentum is understanding where you really stand.

-Quick Diagnostic
+Quick diagnostic

 Select every statement that sounds like your business today.